KRFOSS/kali-docs/nethunter/_index.md

 * https://www.offensive-security.com/kali-linux-nethunter-download

 Once the zip file has downloaded, verify the SHA256 sum of the NetHunter zip image against the values on the Offensive Security NetHunter download page.
 If the SHA256 sums do not match, do not attempt to continue with the installation procedure.

-You may also enable zip signature verification before flashing and TWRP will verify the entire zip for you before installing.

 &nbsp;